 Daily Covid deaths, cases decline further

-Among today's deaths, 10 were reported in Dhaka, three in Chattogram, two in Mymensingh, and one each in Khulna, Barishal, Sylhet and Rangpur divisions.
+Among today's deaths, five were reported in Dhaka, four in Chattogram, two in Khulna, and one each in Rajshahi, Barishal, Sylhet and Rangpur divisions.

 Bangladesh reported its first Covid case on 8 March 2020 and the maiden death on 18 March the same year.